kasperireland/apache-securely/README.md

 # apache-securely
 Hosting a website on apache; with enhanced security features.
+Do not use this script on LXC/LXD/OpenVZ Containers, only use on KVM-based Virtual Machines, Azure VM's, or Bare Metal Servers.

 Run the script
 ```